-That is a question that we get here at EGFS on a regular basis in regards to fundraising.
-It’s important to know not only what to present to a venture capitalist, but how you get to that presentation in the first place.
+That is a question that we get here at Early Growth on a regular basis in regards to new fundraising.
+It’s important to know not only what to present to a venture capitalist, but how people get to that venture capital presentation in the first place.

 This webinar was put together in part by the help of our friends at Black Founders.
 Our own Sirk Roh sat down with Marlon Nichols, Managing Partner at Cross Culture Ventures, to discuss the best ways to approach a VC, and what they are looking for in a pitch.

 Pitching to VC – Why raise funds for a startup?